 American Family sells its insurance products through a network of some 3,500 independent agents.
 The company strives to maintain strong relationships with its brokers to better serve its policyholders.

 Unlike some of its industry peers, American Family has no plans to demutualize and has steadily grown its equity and assets.
-However, the company experienced earlier underwriting losses due to storm coverage.
-In 2013 the company reported a 9% growth to $6.8 billion due to higher net premiums from property/casualty policies (due to an increase in policies in force), as well as rising net investment income and other revenues.
+After a revenue decline in 2011, the company reported two consecutive years of growth.
+In 2014 revenue rose 8% to $7.4 billion due to higher net premiums from property/casualty policies (due to an increase in policies in force), as well as rising net interest earnings.